bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 Ruben Somsen: 00:00:01

 Hi, welcome to my presentation about spacechains.
-Spacechains are a combination of two ideas, one being the `Blind Merge Mining` and the other one being the `Perpetual One-way Peg`.
+Spacechains are a combination of two ideas, one being the `Blind Merged Mining` and the other one being the `Perpetual One-way Peg`.
 I'm going to go through both of them and the combined concept is what I call spacechains.

 ## Key Points